Rochester Institute of Technology

-RIT's student population is approximately 19,000 students, about 16,000 undergraduate and 3000 graduate.
-Demographically, students attend from all 50 states in the United States and from more than 100 countries around the world.
-The university has more than 4000 active faculty and staff members who engage with the students in a wide range of academic activities and research projects.
-It also has branches abroad, its global campuses, located in China, Croatia, Kosovo, and United Arab Emirates (Dubai).
+RIT enrolls about 19,000 students, of whom 16,000 are undergraduate and 3,000 are graduate students.
+These students come from all 50 states in the United States and more than 100 countries.
+The university has more than 4,000 faculty and staff.
+It also has branches abroad in Croatia, Kosovo, Albania, and United Arab Emirates.
+The university is classified among "R2: Doctoral Universities – High research activity".